 - Metalcore PCB made of metalcore

-In the next chapter, we will discover the printed circuit board assembly process.
+The next chapter will discover the printed circuit board assembly process.

 Printed Circuit Boards Assembly Process